 You also have to have a home of a sufficient size and standard for you and your family.
 For two adults without children a home is big enough if it has a kitchen or kitchenette and at least one room.
 If children are going to live in the home, there must be more rooms.
 Two children can share a bedroom.

 A sub-let home is alright, but the sub-let must be approved by the landlord, housing cooperative association or regional rent tribunal.

 You have to be able to use the home from when your family members come to Sweden.

-- have a family member who is applying to extend their residence permit.
+- have a family member who applies to extend their residence permit.

 Questionnaire about family relationship and the maintenance requirement